-Instagram is on pace for another record year of growth in 2019.
+Instagram reached record growth in 2019.
 With increasing saturation, many brands and influencers alike wonder if gaining Instagram followers actually matters.
 Follower count sometimes helps to give a brand or influencer legitimacy, but recently, it’s done the exact opposite.

 In the push to build an Instagram audience, many brands and influencers cut corners by purchasing fake followers that artificially inflate page numbers.
 This tactic grows the page size at the expense of long-term engagement and can set a brand or influencer up for disappointing results in the future.

-If we can’t trust follower count as a key indicator for brand and influencer impact, what actually matters in 2019?
+If we can’t trust follower count as a key indicator for brand and influencer impact, what actually matters now?
 For brands and influencers looking to stand out on the popular platform, creating meaningful engagements with their Instagram community should be the main priority.

 The ingredients for making 2019 a year full of lasting engagements are readily available and can be easily incorporated into larger social strategies.